Shangxpss/EnglishTutor/analyse/2022NewStandardOne.md

 B. It contributes much to cultural diversity.
 C. It is a complex and dynamic system.
 D. It drives the evolution of human beings.

+My husband, our children and I have had wonderful camping experiences over the past ten years.

+Some of our 21C are funny, especially from the early years when our children were little.
+Once, we 22A along Chalk Creek.
+I was 23D that our 15-month-old boy would fall into the creek (小溪).
+I tied a rope around his waist to keep him near to our spot.
+That lasted about ten minutes.
+He was 24C, and his crying let the whole camp ground know it.
+So 25B tying him up, I just kept a close eye on him.
+It 26A — he didn’t end up in the creek.
+My three-year-old, however, did.

+Another time, we rented a boat in Vallecito Lake.
+The sky was clear when we 27D, but storms move in fast in the mountains, and this one quickly 28B our peaceful morning trip.
+The 29A picked up and thunder rolled.
+My husband stopped fishing to 30C the motor.
+Nothing.
+He tried again.
+No 31A.
+We were stuck in the middle of the lake with a dead motor.
+As we all sat there 32D, a fisherman pulled up, threw us a rope and towed (拖) us back.
+We were 33C.

+Now, every year when my husband pulls our camper out of the garage, we are filled with a sense of 34D, wondering what camping fun and 35B we will experience next.

+21. A. ideas B. jokes C. memories D.discoveries
+22. A. camped B. drove C. walked D. cycled
+23. A. annoyed B. surprised C. disappointed D. worried
+24. A. unhurt B. unfortunate C. uncomfortable D. unafraid
+25. A. due to B. instead of C. apart from D. as for
+26. A. worked B. happened C. mattered D. changed
+27. A. signed up B. calmed down C. checked out D. headed off
+28. A. arranged B. interrupted C. completed D. recorded
+29. A. wind B. noise C. temperature D. speed
+30. A. find B. hide C. start D. fix
+31. A. luck B. answer C. wonder D. signal
+32. A. patiently B. tirelessly C. doubtfully D.helplessly
+33. A. sorry B. brave C. safe D. right
+34. A. relief B. duty C. pride D.excitement
+35. A. failure B. adventure C. performance D. conflict